TeseoLou/codoku/README.md

 ### **9.3.1 Purging Unused CSS**
 - **Issue**: Bootstrap and Font Awesome include many unused styles, increasing CSS payload size.
 - **Future Strategy**:
-  - Use **PurgeCSS** to strip unused selectors in production builds.
+  - I’d like to explore using PurgeCSS to remove unused `CSS` selectors in production builds, which could significantly reduce file size and improve performance.
-  - Consider creating a **custom Bootstrap build** limited to Codoku's required components.
+  - I’m interested in creating a custom `Bootstrap` build that includes only the components Codoku uses, helping streamline the `CSS` and eliminate unnecessary styles.

 ### **9.3.2 LCP Optimization (Largest Contentful Paint)**
 - **Observation**: Large `.webp` assets, especially modal and page backgrounds, can slightly delay LCP performance on mobile devices.
-- **Future Plan**: Experiment with further compression tools and consider lazy loading or image swapping based on screen resolution.
+- **Future Plan**:
+  - Based on performance feedback, I plan to experiment with additional image compression tools and techniques such as lazy loading to optimize load times especially for high-resolution assets.

 ## **9.4 Feature Extensions**
 A number of planned gameplay and interface enhancements will deepen player engagement and improve overall UX, including progress tracking, persistent score storage, and offline support.